gupnee81/CurrencyConverterApp/README.md

 2) npm i -g npm (in case npm is required to update)
 3) npm install ( to install depependencies)
 4) npm start (to load application)
-5) Modify route from http://localhost:3000/ to http://localhost:3000/new to load form page.
+5) Modify route from http://localhost:3000/ to http://localhost:3000/new to load New Quite form page.

 ### Areas not addressed -